cstodor/Angular-Lightning-Slider/README.md

 ## Image Sources
 Images are loaded from https://unsplash.com/ using the Unsplash API (https://unsplash.com/developers)

 You can change the API endpoint from the `constants.ts`, located at `server/constants.ts`.
-Make sure that you re-build the server after adding your API credentials with: `tsc -p ./tsconfig.server.json`
+Make sure that you re-build the server after adding your API credentials by running `tsc -p ./tsconfig.server.json` from your terminal.

 # Developement